DrvMen/aiwasterepurposesys/README.md

-# StellarCycle: Space Debris Classification System
+## OrbitalReclaim: Advanced Space Debris Sorting System

-Project Description
+### Project Overview
-StellarCycle is an AI-powered system designed to classify space debris into recyclable and non-recyclable categories, paving the way for sustainable space operations.
-Utilizing a deep learning model trained on spectrometric and visual data, the project integrates a user-friendly Flask-based UI for real-time image analysis.
+**OrbitalReclaim** is an innovative AI-driven solution designed to categorize space debris into recyclable and non-recyclable materials, fostering sustainable practices in space exploration.
+Leveraging a cutting-edge deep learning framework trained on spectrometric and image datasets, the system incorporates a streamlined Flask-based web application for instant debris classification.

-With its ability to distinguish between recyclable materials such as metals and polymers, and non-recyclable debris, StellarCycle aims to aid space agencies in optimizing debris management and reducing environmental hazards.
-The project serves as a stepping stone toward building a circular economy in space.
+By accurately identifying recyclable components like metals and polymers and separating them from non-recyclable waste, OrbitalReclaim offers a practical approach to enhancing debris management and mitigating orbital risks.
+The project aspires to contribute to a circular economy beyond Earth’s atmosphere.

-Features
+### Key Features
-Deep Learning Model: Powered by ResNet18 for high-accuracy classification.
+- **AI Model**: Utilizes ResNet18 for precise and efficient material classification.
-Dataset Handling: Custom scripts for train-validation-test splitting of images.
+- **Custom Dataset Management**: Tailored scripts ensure optimal splitting into training, validation, and testing datasets.
-Web-Based Interface: Built with Flask, HTML, CSS, and JavaScript, featuring a clean and intuitive design.
+- **Interactive Web Interface**: Developed with Flask, HTML, CSS, and JavaScript for a seamless user experience.
-Real-Time Predictions: Upload images to instantly determine whether the material is recyclable.
+- **Instant Results**: Upload an image to get immediate classification results.
-Visualization: Includes loss and accuracy curves for performance tracking.
+- **Performance Insights**: Displays visualizations of training accuracy and loss for monitoring model improvements.

-Impact
+### Significance
-StellarCycle contributes to sustainable space exploration by providing an efficient and user-friendly tool to manage and repurpose space debris.
-It aligns with global efforts to reduce the growing challenge of orbital debris and promotes resource conservation in extraterrestrial environments.
+OrbitalReclaim addresses the escalating issue of orbital debris by offering a robust, easy-to-use system for categorization and recycling.
+Its impact extends to advancing sustainability in space missions and supporting global efforts to minimize environmental harm while conserving valuable resources in outer space.